 On the north-east side, near the entrance to the Banias park, are the ruins of a tall Syrian house.
 It is actually located on the ruins of the North-Eastern tower.

-The map on the right shows its location as a red square.
+The map shows its location as a red square.

 There are five construction phases which are visible from this side (from lower level upwards): 1.
 Roman-Byzantine (lower, large blocks); 2.
 Crusader (brown blocks on the right vertical wall); 3.
 Ayyubid (white blocks on the lower left vertical wall); 4.
 Ottoman (smaller brown stones on top); 5.
 Modern Syrian (top level).